-A mission statement defines what an organization is.
-The core of why it exists, its reason for being.
-It’s the guiding light to keep the c-suite, managers and staff on the same page and constantly working toward the same belief.
+A mission statement defines an organization and its reason for being.
+It’s the guiding light to keep the C-suite, managers and staff on the same page and constantly working toward the same belief.

 While the connection may not be immediately clear, work ethic, professionalism, and teamwork are all the core components that keep us on track.
 High turnover hinders these components and makes the mission cloudy.